repositive/frontend_exercise/README.md

 ## Extensions

+If you finish the main task and have some time left, there are some extra tasks below.

 #### You don't need to pick the task in order, pick them as better suits your style and interests.

 - Add unit tests.